aakepley/simple_scripts/README.md

 ## Program Description

-The simple_script program produces observing scripts for the GBT for common types of simple observations.
+The simple_scripts program produces observing scripts for the GBT for common types of simple observations.
 Upon class initialization, it creates an empty structure with the necessary observing parameters.
 This structure is then filled in using a series of helper